Lumesh Syntax Manual 1 (Basic Syntax)

 Lists are represented with

 .
-The elements inside are ordered.You can also create lists directly from intervals using
+The elements inside are ordered.They can also be created directly from ranges using

 ...